elastic/kibana/x-pack/legacy/plugins/alerting/README.md

 ## Usage

-1. Enable the alerting plugin in the `kibana.yml` by setting `xpack.alerting.enabled: true`.
-2. Develop and register an alert type (see alert types -> example).
+1. Develop and register an alert type (see alert types -> example).
-3. Create an alert using the RESTful API (see alerts -> create).
+2. Create an alert using the RESTful API (see alerts -> create).

 ## Limitations